Chapman Fall Festival features auto show, parade and more

 The Methodist Church will host a lunch and ice cream social and flea market.

-The parade with a “Patriotic” theme and featuring area veterans and kids’ entries will line up along Platte Street and start a 2 p.m.
+The parade with a “Patriotic” theme and featuring area veterans and kids’ entries will line up along Platte Street and start at 2 p.m.
 Cash prices will be awarded to winning entries.

 For more information, check the Chapman Community Improvement Association Facebook page at facebook.com/chapmancia